adishy/crossmod/docs/docs/getting_started.md

 Getting Credentials for Crossmod

-Crossmod currently uses Google’s Perspective API for moderation tasks.
+* Crossmod currently uses Google’s Perspective API for moderation tasks.
 A personal Perspective API Key can be obtained following [these instructions](https://github.com/conversationai/perspectiveapi/tree/master/1-get-started).
-After obtaining the API key, paste it into `keys/perspective-api-key.txt`
+After obtaining the API key, paste it into `crossmod_credentials.sh` as described below.
-Obtain Reddit API credentials by creating an app [here](https://www.reddit.com/prefs/apps) and paste the client ID and client secret along with the username and password for the Reddit account used for creating the app as comma separated values on the second line of `keys/crossmod-creds.txt` (no spaces necessary between each comma separated value.
+* Obtain Reddit API credentials by creating an app [here](https://www.reddit.com/prefs/apps) and paste the client ID and client secret along with the username and password for the Reddit account used for creating the app in `crossmod credentials.sh` as described below.

 ## Set up keys